“Andean Secrets of Sustainable Living”

 Travel to the ancient Incan village of Chincero, where the terraced farmlands of the Incas are still visible.
 Chincero was the main population center for the entire Sacred Valley in Incan times and today an active traditional “weaving” center.
 Later today a Peruvian Shaman will do an ancient Incan ceremony and welcome blessing with the group.
 (Breakfast included.)

 Day 5/May 18: Meeting and seminar time with Gregg.
-Later visit and share in a prayer ceremony at the ancient ruins of Pisac, a superb Incan center high on the mountainside.
+Later visit the Pisac market located near ancient ruins.
 Pisac covers an entire mountain and is located in a spectacular surrealistic mountain setting with a variegated green carpet of intact Incan terraces flowing up to the peaks.
 The temples here blend perfectly with their environment.
 The most sacred temple contains the famous “Intihuatana” stone, or “Hitching Post of the Sun.”
 This is speculated to have been a solar clock and astronomical and astrological calendar as well as a prayer site.
 Visit and be up close to see first-hand, alpacas, vicunas and llamas at a local textile factory.
 (Breakfast included.)

 Day 6/May 19: Board the first-class tourist train for mystical Machu Picchu, the Lost City of the Incas.
 It was here that the Incas succeeded in combining the wonders of civilization with those of nature.
 The sheer beauty of what is considered by some the most dramatic place in